-- Inform employees under their direction or supervision of this policy - Work with the Title IX Coordinator to implement education and training programs for employees and students - Implement any corrective actions that are imposed as a result of findings of a violation of this policy - iii.
-All Employees iv.
+- a.
+Inform employees under their direction or supervision of this policy - b.
+Work with the Title IX Coordinator to implement education and training programs for employees and students - c.
+Implement any corrective actions that are imposed as a result of findings of a violation of this policy iv.
 Students v.
 The University